 After the root canal, you will feel sore and the area will be swollen.
 It will take 3-7 days to heal, but when you do the pain and sensitivity will be gone.

 Dr. Q established our practice in the over ten years ago with a model of comprehensive care in mind.
-She collaborates with other staff members to provide Monrovia and Duarte patients with treatment that resolves their cosmetic and functional conditions.
+She collaborates with other staff members to provide Monrovia patients with treatment that resolves their cosmetic and functional conditions.
 As part of the local community, Dr. Q and her staff participate in non-profit events and contribute their time to causes throughout the surrounding community.